srijanbhatnagar17/incubator-openwhisk/README.md

 * [Slack](#slack)

 ### Quick Start
-The easiest way to start using OpenWhisk is to get Docker installed on on Mac, Windows or Linux.
-The [Docker website](https://docs.docker.com/install/) has details instructions on getting the tools installed.
+The easiest way to start using OpenWhisk is to get Docker installed on Mac, Windows or Linux.
+The [Docker website](https://docs.docker.com/install/) has detailed instructions on getting the tools installed.
 This does not give you a production deployment but gives you enough of the pieces to start writing functions and seeing them run.

 ```
 git clone https://github.com/apache/incubator-openwhisk-devtools.git